 About The Program

-Our staff and volunteers in the Long-Term Care Ombudsman Program support and assist seniors living in nursing homes and other long-term care assisted living facilities.
+Our staff and volunteers in the Long-Term Care Ombudsman Program support and assist seniors living in nursing homes and assisted living facilities.

 In addition, program staff advocate for legislative change relevant to long-term care residents.

 We also serve as a resource for seniors and their families searching for a facility.